shshubhe/azure-docs/articles/cognitive-services/language-service/question-answering/concepts/azure-resources.md

 Typically there are three parameters you need to consider:

 * **The throughput you need**:
-    * The throughput for question answering is currently capped at 10 transactions per second for both management APIs and prediction APIs.
+    * The throughput for question answering is currently capped at 10 text records per second for both management APIs and prediction APIs.
     * This should also influence your Azure **Cognitive Search** SKU selection, see more details [here](../../../../search/search-sku-tier.md).
 Additionally, you may need to adjust Cognitive Search [capacity](../../../../search/search-capacity-planning.md) with replicas.

 * **Size and the number of knowledge bases**: Choose the appropriate [Azure search SKU](https://azure.microsoft.com/pricing/details/search/) for your scenario.
 Typically, you decide the number of knowledge bases you need based on number of different subject domains.
 One subject domain (for a single language) should be in one knowledge base.